Hussif

 Like most things here in the Crafter's Nook the Hussif started out as something I made for myself.
 I then made a few for friends, and now I've made some for you.
 They are made from waxed canvas, leather, and muslin.
 The tan one is a especially keeping with the spirit of Hussifs since I made it from the remains of my heavy duty canvas tarp that was shredded by a windstorm last winter.

-Once this initial batch is sold they will be made to order.
+Once this initial batch is sold they will be made to order which may take a week or so.

 Note that the items inside the Hussif are not included, those are for you to choose and aquire.